asteinarson/knemm/README.md

 Interfaces for PostgresQL (pg), MariaDB / MySQL and Sqlite3 are enabled by default in the package.

 ### Via git repo
-Clone this repository (to a Linux/Unix host).
+Clone this repository.
 Then run `npm install`.
 After that, build the TypeScript sources, using `tsc`.
 Then there should be a global command `knemm` available in the terminal.
 (Try `npm link` if NPM has not generated exec stubs).

 ### Launchers in package.json
 `knemm` is compiled as an ESM module.
 Because of Node internals, it needs an extra launch step